puat133/puat133.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Muhammad F. Emzir is currently an assistant professor at Control and Instrumentation Engineering Department, King Fahd University of Petroleum and Minerals.
-He received a Ph.D. in Electrical Engineering in 2018 from the University of New South Wales.
-He was a postdoctoral fellow at the ANU College of Engineering and Computer Science (2018), and at Aalto University (2018–2021).
-His main research interests are in quantum control, nonlinear control, and stochastic filtering.
+I am presently an assistant professor at King Fahd University of Petroleum and Minerals' Control and Instrumentation Engineering Department.
+In 2018, I obtained my Ph.D. in Electrical Engineering from the University of New South Wales.
+Following the completion of my PhD, I worked as a postdoctoral fellow at ANU College of Engineering and Computer Science (2018) and Aalto University (2018–2021).
+My areas of research include quantum control, nonlinear control, and stochastic filtering.

-I am always open for research collaborations, especially about quantum filtering and control, or general stochastic filtering.
+I am always interested in collaborating on research projects, particularly those involving quantum filtering and control or generic stochastic filtering.
-Currently, I am looking for a PhD student that can work with me for a project about numerical implementation of projection filter.
+I am now searching for a PhD student to collaborate with me on a project involving the numerical implementation of a projection filter.
-If you are interested, please check the paper [Signal Processing](https://www.sciencedirect.com/science/article/abs/pii/S0165168422003711)[ArXiv](https://arxiv.org/pdf/2112.10594.pdf).
+If you're interested, you can read the work here: [Signal Processing](https://www.sciencedirect.com/science/article/abs/pii/S0165168422003711) or here: [ArXiv](https://arxiv.org/pdf/2112.10594.pdf).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.